-I have a couple issues regarding this product.
+Can you apply too much Preservative to a vinyl record?
 The description says it cannot be overused.
-Some years back I came across some lp’s for sale that had been treated with Last, and when I tilted them to the light I couldn’t even see the groove of the record.
+Some years back I came across some lp’s for sale that had been treated with Last Preservative.
+When I tilted them to the light I couldn’t even see the groove of the record.
 It was nearly smooth as glass.
 Can this happen with repeated use, or overuse?
 I have a hard time believing this doesn’t take something away from the music when it is filling irregularities on the records and coating the groove walls.

 Thank you for your time. -W.D.